eip-home/eip-headers/draft-eip-headers-definitions.md

 --- abstract

-TODO Abstract
+This document discussed the EIP header format.

+Caveat: this document is at an early brainstorming stage, it is distributed only to stimulate discussion.

 --- middle

 # Introduction

 The EIP headers could be carried in different ways inside the IPv6 Header.
 Likely at the end of the analysis/design phase one of the different mechanisms will be selected.
-For the time being for the purpose of research and experimentation we keep the different alternatives open.
+For the time being for the purpose of the discussion we keep the different alternatives open.

+Caveat: this document is at an early brainstorming stage, it is distributed only to stimulate discussion.

 # Work in progress definition of EIP Option for HBH EH